-We used the Google Sheet version of the SRV Election Calculator to compute the results:
+We used the Google Sheet version of the STAR Election Calculator to compute the results:

 Some cool things to note:

 Ballots showed score differentiation.
 Some critics of scoring systems have posited that voters will only use the ends of the range (i.e. 0 and 5), instead of sharing nuanced opinions on the options, and that a significant number of voters will attempt to gain an advantage by bullet voting.
-The runoff step in SRV, which corrects for the hypothetical strategic bullet voting advantage, appears to counter its use in practice as well.
+STAR stands for Score Then Automatic Runoff.
+The runoff step in STAR, which corrects for the hypothetical strategic bullet voting advantage, appears to counter its use in practice as well.

 People get scoring.
 0-5 particularly.
 The cultural ubiquity of scoring systems - from Amazon, the Apple Store, and Yelp that all use 5-star rating systems for their community reviews, to Olympic judging, scholastic grading and beauty contests, led to the immediate comprehension of the balloting process.

-SRV, as a reform effort, did well amongst the contenders!
+STAR, as a reform effort, did well amongst the contenders!
 Sara, who gave the one-minute pitch for using SRV in Portland and Oregon elections later wrote, "Our new voting system, Score Runoff Voting killed it today at Portland Forward's Spring Thing Event!
-12 people presented epic ideas that Portlands best and brightest movers and shakers should be working on this coming year.
+12 people presented epic ideas that Portland's best and brightest movers and shakers should be working on this coming year.
 We each had 1 minute only.
 I TIED FOR SECOND PLACE WITH STEVE NOVICK!!!
-Jason Kaufory won first place with a pitch to reform our ballot initiative process."
+Jason Kafoury won first place with a pitch to reform our ballot initiative process."
 Nice work Sara!

-Since SRV came in second overall, we were granted one of the coveted SPRING THING!!! breakout sessions.
+Since STAR came in second overall, we were granted one of the coveted SPRING THING!!!
+Breakout sessions.
 In addition to discussing the initiative efforts in Eugene and Portland, we spent a good deal of time talking about how to communicate the effort, including the name of the system.
-Like Instant Runoff Voting, Score Runoff Voting is a technical name.
+(At the time of the original publication of this article and the SpringThing event, STAR was called SRV or Score Runoff Voting.
+Like Instant Runoff Voting, Score Runoff Voting was a technical name.
 With the plethora of TLAs in the voting world (IRV, RCV, FBC, LNH, SRV, and on and on...), we found that voters frequently mixed up words in our proposed system name and had relatively low retention of the name after being told how it works.

 So thanks again to Sara (and her mom), we chose a new name for the system... and it is... drum roll...

-Star Voting!
-In addition to evoking the conventional and ubiquitous online 0-5 star rating systems, STAR makes for an even better acronym: Score + Automatic Runoff.
-Since voting systems in use today, in most cases, have multiple names, we're considering this an additive play, and expect to use SRV, Score Runoff, and Star Voting interchangeably in the immediate future.
+STAR Voting!
+In addition to evoking the conventional and ubiquitous online 0-5 star rating systems, STAR makes for an even better acronym: Score Then Automatic Runoff.

 Also, We Need More Data.
-With the creation of the Google Forms online SRV Calculator, running Star Voting elections is a snap.
+With the creation of the Google Forms online STAR Calculator, running STAR Voting elections is a snap.
 We're encouraging its use for everything from choosing lunch spots to corporate decision-making to student body elections and everything in between.
 Give it a go -- if you use it in a vote, let us know!

 Momentum.
 We now have active campaigns pushing to implement Star Voting in public elections in Oregon's Lane and Multnomah Counties, as well as parallel statewide reform proposal working its way through the legal drafting process.
 We expect to start gathering signatures this summer for 2018 votes, and are building momentum to make a demonstrably equal weight vote another significant Oregon first.